Maths

 stbedeswidnesCM 446.jpg

-My name is Mrs. Wainwright and I am Subject Leader for mathematics.
-We do a lot to support, encourage and inspire pupils at St. Bede's in mathematics; a subject I am so passionate about.
+At St. Bede's Catholic Junior School, we do a lot to support, encourage and inspire pupils in mathematics; a subject I am so passionate about.
 We adopt a mastery approach to maths using the Maths No Problem series which has been assessed by the DfE’s expert panel, which judged that it met the core criteria for a high-quality textbook to support teaching for mastery.
 Maths mastery is an approach to teaching that gives pupils a deep, long-term, secure, and adaptable understanding of mathematics.
 We also use Doodle Maths, an online learning platform that extends learning both in school and at home.

 Intent, Implementation, Impact - Mathematics